Why It Works

 3/4 cup sugar

 1 teaspoon vanilla extract

-1 tablespoon not-peaty Scotch, such as Glenlivet 12 or Monkey Shoulder (see note)
+1 tablespoon not-peaty Scotch, such as Glenlivet 12 or Monkey Shoulder (see notes)

-2 tablespoons non-fat powdered milk (optional, see note)
+2 tablespoons non-fat powdered milk (optional, see notes)

 In a large mixing bowl, whisk all ingredients together until sugar completely dissolves.
 Churn mixture according to manufacturer's instructions.
 Serve right away as soft serve or transfer to an airtight container and harden in freezer for 4 to 5 hours.
 (Freezing in several smaller containers will greatly reduce hardening time.)